 In our example, your company already ranks high for a given keyword but wants to know what it takes to drive more traffic to your site.
-However, you want to make sure that you’re not stealing your clicks from organic searches.
-So, how do you go about determining the net benefit of paid search when you already rank high?
-Better yet, how do you determine whether click cannibalization is an issue?
+However, you want to ensure you're not stealing your clicks from organic searches.

 First Month: Organic Search Only

-The third step defines the number of actual orders for the month, which is simply 5000 multiplied by 1.75%, which gives us 87.50 orders for July.
+The third step defines the number of actual orders for the month, which is simply 5,000 multiplied by 1.75 percent, which gives us 87.50 orders for July.
 We then enter our value for each sale as $25.00.
-Finally, the total sales for January are simply 87.50 multiplied by the $25.00 which gives us $2,187.50.
+Finally, the total sales for January are 87.50 multiplied by the $25.00, which gives us $2,187.50.

 Second Month: Organic Search and Paid Search

 Steps to Using Excel Sheet: All the light blue highlighted areas need you to input values.
-The rest of the excel sheet will perform all of the calculations.
+The rest of the Excel sheet will perform all of the calculations.

 - Input website conversion rate